jeffreycwitt/pl339/docs/01-introduction.md

 But in brief, McLuhan wanted to point out that the medium through which we receive information/message is not an innocuous means of transport.
 Rather the medium affects and shapes the ultimate message we receive.

 Said another way, the medium affects our consciousness.
-We cannot simply say that we have an idea, and then we express that idea in a medium, from which the recipient then extracts that same message.
+We cannot simply say that we have an idea and then we express that idea in a medium from which the recipient then extracts that same message.
 Rather McLuhan insist that the medium of expression has determined or affected what consciousness thinks, and the medium of expression has determined or affected what message the recipient extracts.

 We will operate with this as a working hypothesis throughout the semester.
 But taking this claim as a hypothesis, we should constantly be looking for evidence for and against it.